fenago/ml-bootcamp/Lab_4.md

 The
 question we postponed until now was whether 80% accuracy is good and what it actually means in terms of the quality of our model.
-We answer this question in this chapter and discuss other ways of evaluating a binary classification model: the confusion table, precision and recall, the ROC curve, and AUC.
+We answer this question in this lab and discuss other ways of evaluating a binary classification model: the confusion table, precision and recall, the ROC curve, and AUC.

 This
-chapter provides a lot of complex information, but the evaluation metrics we cover here are essential for doing practical machine learning.
+lab provides a lot of complex information, but the evaluation metrics we cover here are essential for doing practical machine learning.
 Don't worry if you don't immediately understand all the details of the different evaluation metrics: it requires time and practice.
-Feel free to come back to this chapter to revisit the finer points.
+Feel free to come back to this lab to revisit the finer points.